Aria (region): History

 The Persian Achaemenid district of Aria is mentioned in the provincial lists that are included in various royal inscriptions, for instance, in the Behistun inscription of Darius I (c.
 520 BC).
 Representatives from the district are depicted in reliefs, e.g., at the royal Achaemenid tombs of Naqsh-e Rustam and Persepolis.
 They are wearing Scythian-style dress (with a tunic and trousers tucked into high boots) and a twisted turban around the head.

 At the time of Alexander the Great, Aria was obviously an important district.
 It was administered by a satrap, called Satibarzanes, who was one of the three main Persian officials in the East of the Empire, together with the satrap Bessus of Bactria and Barsaentes of Arachosia.
 In late 330 BC, Alexander the Great, captured the Arian capital Artacoana.
-The province was part of the Seleucid Empire but was captured by others on various occasions and became part of the Parthian Empire in 167 BC.
+The province was part of the Seleucid Empire but was captured by others on various occasions and became part of the Maurya Empire and Parthian Empire in 167 BC.
 Aria was sometime between the late 2nd- and early 3rd-century conquered by the Kushan Empire, who would later in ca. 230 lose the province to the Sasanian Empire, where it became known as Harev.